Students of all kinds are welcomed and encouraged to join our Instrumental Music Program!

 When is Marching Band Camp?

 Current Band Camp dates and times for Brass/Woodwinds, Guard and Percussion can be found under the Announcements page & the Registration page.
+It typically occurs three weeks before the first day of school.

 Where do students eat on the full day rehearsals?

-Students may bring their own dinner to band camp and eat in the outdoor cafeteria.
+Students may bring their own lunch to band camp and eat in the outdoor cafeteria.
 Students may leave campus with a form signed by their parents.
 Forms will be available at band registration day in May.

 When does the Marching Band rehearse?